Navojoa Municipality: Borders

 The municipality shares its boundaries with Cajeme and Quiriego in the north, with Álamos in the east, with Huatabampo in the southwest and with Etchojoa in the west.

 Localities

 Other towns, near the municipal seat are San Ignacio Cohuirimpo, Guadalupe, Guayparin, Tetanchopo, Santa María del Bauraje, Agiabampo, Masiaca, Bacabachi, and Pueblo Viejo.

 Physical geography

 The region lies in the valley of the Mayo River, which crosses it from the northeast to the southwest.

 Transport

 Transportation through the municipality is carried out by highway, railway, and airplane.
 Federal Highway 15 crosses the region from the northeast to the southeast.
 There is also an extensive network of tarmacked roads, connecting the municipal seat with the agricultural communities in the Mayo valley.
 The railway runs parallel to the national highway crossing the region.
-There is a regional airport in the municipal seat.
+The Navojoa Airport is located in the municipality serving the city.